Description of aspen wood Vs. alder wood

-They can grow up to 12 cm long with a stem of 1-3 cm.
-They flower before the tree comes into leaf.
+They can grow up to 12 cm long with a 1-3 cm stem.
+They flower before the tree comes into the leaf.

 The lateral, oval, clearly stalked female flowers are reddish-brown which is Male and female flowers grow on the same branches.

-Temperate and cold regions in Asia (Japan), Europe, Northwest Africa, North & South America, Aspen trees grow singly and in multi-stem clones across the broadest distribution of any native tree species in North America.
+In temperate and cold regions in Asia (Japan), Europe, Northwest Africa, and North & South America, Aspen trees grow singly and in multi-stem clones across the broadest distribution of any native tree species in North America.

 The range of aspen trees extends from Newfoundland and Labrador west across Canada along the northern boundary of trees to northwestern Alaska and southeast through Yukon and British Columbia.